nataliepatten/gatoRs/README.md

 devtools::install_github("nataliepatten/gatoRs")
 ```

+**Due to our dependency on the package CoordinateCleaner, installation and loading of this package includes an R-spatial error message.
+We are hopeful that the package maintainer for CoordinateCleaner will remove their dependency on rgdal prior to October 2023.
+However, if  CoordinateCleaner is not updated, we will revise our `process_flagged()` function and remove this error message.**

 ## Quick Start
 Our package aims to streamline downloading and processing of biodiversity specimen data.
 Here is a quick example of how to download and clean with our package.